makerdao/mips/MIP102/MIP102c2-Subproposal-Template.md

 If your MIP102c2 Subproposal seeks to amend Article 1 of a Scope Bounded Mutable Alignment Artifact, it is considered an Article 1 edit and cannot seek to amend any content except for Article 1.

 If your MIP102c2 Subproposal does not seek to amend Article 1 of a Scope Bounded Mutable Alignment Artifact, it is considered a General Edit.
-An MIP102c2 General edit cannot modify Article 1 elements.
+An MIP102c2 General Edit cannot modify Article 1 elements.

+Please indicate in the Preamble whether your MIP102c2 Subproposal is an Article 1 Edit or a General Edit.

 If you seek to make Article 1 edits as well as General Edits to an Alignment Artifact, you must submit two separate MIP102c2 Subproposals.